 If you don’t eat fish or drink alcohol, don’t worry.
 There are many delightful vegetarian foods that are believed to have aphrodisiac properties.
 This luscious list will get you started: Almonds, Avocados, Chili Peppers, Garlic, Ginger, Honey, Pineapple, Raspberries, Saffron.
 If you don’t see your favorite foods here, don’t despair.
 There are many more vegetables and spices known to be aphrodisiacs.
 Simply by including some of them in a romantic meal, you will be boosting your health while you warm up your mind, heart and spirit.

 Don’t forget – the way you eat can also effect how you feel.
 So slow down and really take your time.
 Taste the juicy beauty of that strawberry.
 Marvel over the delights of your seafood meal.
 Look into the eyes of your beloved while you sip champagne.
 When you make everything as pleasurable as possible, you can feel your food throughout your body – from the top of your head to the tips of your toes…..and all those places in between.

-And don’t let any ideas of age get in your way when planning a sexy Valentine’s Day this year.
+And don’t let any ideas of age get in your way when planning a sexy romantic meal.
 On the islands of Crete and Ikaria in the Mediterranean, a healthy sex life is known to be a central component of complete wellbeing and many of the residents there report being sexually active well into their 90’s.
 If they can do it, so can you!